DarkCenobyte/justseedit-gui-downloader/README.md

 justseedit-gui-downloader
 =========================

-An unofficial multi-plateform downloader for the seedbox plateform Justseed.it
+An unofficial multi-plateform downloader for the seedbox plateform Justseed.it .

+require Java>=7